Huskies vs. Razorbacks: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 UConn Betting Records & Stats

-- UConn's games this season have gone over this contest's total of 139.5 points 18 times.
+- In 18 of 29 games this season, UConn and its opponents have gone over 139.5 points.

-- The average total in UConn's outings this year is 143.1, 3.6 more than this matchup's over/under.
+- UConn has an average total of 143.1 in its contests this year, 3.6 more points than this game's over/under.

-- So far this season, the Huskies have compiled a 20-9-0 record against the spread.

 - UConn has been the favorite in 25 games this season and won 19 (76%) of those contests.